Mainakdey1/aatrox--python/README.md

 - A single script self updating system: Upon startup, the script runs and checks for updates on it's Github page for updates.
 If it finds one, it updates itself.
 - System rights elevation(under work): The script can access the terminal under Administrative rights, by performing a UAC elevation, under Python organization's name which gives it access to the entire system.
 - A custom logging class, for program specific logging(also I could'nt make sense of python's loggingmodule. yes im dumdum) and a log file retriever method, for remote maintenance.
+- Program self terninates whenever certain applications are open, making itself dormant and hidden  from the user.